dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 3. finish the step of `conda init`

 Where is Mambaforge Installing path?</br>
   Mambaforge path should in `/homes/{username}/mambaforge/...` directory(`~/mambaforge`).
-Because we will following this path to call mambaforge in `env.sh`. env.sh will automatically install pangolin, bwa and snakemake.
+Because we will following this path to call mambaforge in `env.sh`. env.sh will automatically install pangolin, bwa, mamba and snakemake.
 The following code is calling path in env.sh.

 ```
 source ~/mambaforge/etc/profile.d/conda.sh;